dendriel/rozsa-rpc/README.md

 ]
 ```

-It is also possible to use POST (instead of GET) to invoke procedures that requires only primitive arguments.
+It is also possible to use POST (instead of GET) to invoke procedures that require only primitive arguments.
 The
 arguments will be retrieved from the request body.

 ## Procedure Overloading